russellbits/Writing/Fiction/02.short-stories/the-garden-of-threads/story.md

 The monk shrugged, “Or you could adopt.”

 I chuckled because this was true and I could see a new geometry.
-I turned to him and squinted, “Do you suppse your thread will end...
+I turned to him and squinted, “Do you suppose your thread will end...
 I mean... somewhere else in time and space.. but here?”
 I pointed down at the ground.

 “Probably not right here,” he said and pointed at the same place as me.
 He contemplated that spot for a moment.
 Okay, *maybe* right there.
 “But it is true my thread has become very smooth and loops and loops like a sine wave multiplied.
 Through this temple, my thread has been woven into a rope.
 It may—my thread—end here.
 I don’t know.
 You decide to leave our meditations.
 Something compels you.
 I never know when but sometimes I suspect it before it happens.
 Perhaps one day I will feel that compulsion.
 I haven’t felt it yet in many years.
 I like my long, smooth wave.”